-Federal Title IV regulations will not permit a student to receive aid totaling more than the cost of attendance.
-Bowie State University may revise or cancel federal or institutional aid whenever the university becomes aware of information that changes a student's eligibility for aid, including changes in the student's Cost of Attendance (COA) or Expected Family Contribution (EFC).
-Other examples of circumstances that can result in revision or cancellation of existing aid includes the following:
+Federal regulations governing Title IV assistance does not allow a student to receive aid totaling more than the cost of attendance.
+Bowie State University reserves the right to revise or cancel federal or institutional aid due to changes in a student's eligibility for aid, including changes in the student's Cost of Attendance (COA) or Expected Family Contribution (EFC).
+Other examples of circumstances that can result in revision or cancellation of existing aid includes but are not limited to the following:

-- receiving additional aid at any time not already considered as a part of the student's aid package - changes in residency (for example, from on-campus to off-campus) - change from out-of-state to in-state tuition - changes to EFC resulting from verification - changes to enrollment level (for example, from full-time to part-time) - withdrawal from the university
+- receiving additional aid at any time not already considered as a part of the student's aid package

+- changes in housing status

+- change in residency

+- changes to EFC

+- changes to enrollment level

+- withdrawal from the university